 I pedaled three or four turns to keep up with her one long push and glide.
 I didn’t know where we were going.
 I just knew it was someway my big sister had discovered.
 Someplace I had never been.

 We zigzagged through the streets.
 We crested the hill.
 We made it!

 We looped back towards the way we came and as we zoomed downhill, she warned, “one more hill ahead.”
 I panted and fell behind.
-My sister back pedaled in place at the top, waiting to lead me home.
+Like when I was seven, my sister backpedaled in place at the top, waiting to lead me home.